Most people have never heard of Guyana. The ones who have gone rarely forget it.

 Bushwalk & Reviewing Camera Traps

-Each day we’d be going on different adventures.
+Each day, we’d be going on different adventures.
 Both the bush walk to the nearby forest island and the research trip to review the camera traps were great.

-Forest islands within the Savannah in general have been there for a whooping 20.000 years!
+Forest islands within the Savannah in general have been there for a whopping 20.000 years!
 Consequently, this is making it an important area of the local environment.
 Subsequently, it’s of great importance to the local animals, particularly Jaguars, Giant Anteaters, Deers, Capybaras, Agoutis and more.

 Community Weaving Class

 During our exploration, we visited the village of Adolf, where we had a remarkable weaving lesson.
 After that enriching experience, we ventured into the forest, a site blessed by Adolf with offerings.
-The village of Adolf was one of the best places in Guyana that provides not only insights into local life but also unforgettable cultural exchanges.
+Whether learning traditional crafts or traditions, you are sure to leave with a deeper understanding of the culture.

 Horseback Riding

 Have you been on horseback before?
 At Wichabai Ranch you have the chance to try!
 Embark on a charming horseback riding adventure where the vast South Rupununi savannah becomes your playground.
-One of the skilled vaqueros leads you through the golden landscape, providing a unique perspective of the region’s cowboy culture.

-Accommodations at Wichabai Ranch are gorgeous wooden stilt rooms, that provide comfort and lovely views of the savannah.
+Accommodations at Wichabai Ranch are gorgeous wooden stilt rooms that provide comfort and lovely views of the savannah.
 You can stay in twin or double rooms with private bathrooms, equipped with mosquito nets and fans.
 The ranch’s culinary offerings feature excellent meals prepared using fresh, local produce.

 Once at Waikin Ranch, you’ll encounter a delightful swimming hole, offering a perfect refuge from the heat.
 Alternatively, you can immerse yourself in the ranch lifestyle by joining the vaqueros on a horseback adventure.

 Nestled in the heart of the Rupununi, Termite City is one of Guyana’s most unique places.
-It unveils a mesmerizing landscape adorned with thousands of termite mounds each towering over 10 feet tall.
+It unveils a mesmerizing landscape adorned with thousands of termite mounds, each towering over 10 feet tall.

 Here, the sense prevails that you’re part of a select group fortunate enough to explore these untouched marvels.
-Termite City in my opinion made it to one of the best places in Guyana as yet again, you’re free from the typical tourist hustle and bustle.
+Termite City, in my opinion, made it to one of the best places in Guyana, as yet again, you’re free from the typical tourist hustle and bustle.

-These cabins boast glass doors that gracefully fold back, inviting you to a wrap-around veranda.
+Nestled in the tropical wetlands, near Lethem and the Brazilian border, Waikin Ranch offers a unique experience.
 It made an ideal spot for unwinding in your hammock.
 The bathrooms provide a refreshing touch with open-to-the-sky showers, and solar power ensures a comfortably fan-cooled bedroom.

 Morning Safari Giant Anteater

 Join a morning safari in the lodge’s van or 4×4 Jeep to go wildlife spotting through the savannahs of Guyana.
 As you traverse the landscape, keep your eyes peeled for the elusive Giant Anteater.
 Known for its long snout and distinctive fur, the Giant Anteater is a captivating sight in its natural habitat.
 The vaqueros’ expertise typically ensures a successful encounter.
-We were lucky enough to spot a female with her baby on the back!
+We were lucky enough to spot a female with her baby on her back!
 To experience this iconic species that morning really made our stay truly special.

 Along this fun morning safari, you also have the chance the spot the stunning Karibou Storck, hawks, birdlife and more.